- Academic Affairs

 - What steps do I have to go through to obtain a loan with your company?

 - Are payments required while I am in school?
-If so, just interest or both principal and interest?
+If so, just interest, or principal and interest?

 - Is the interest rate fixed or variable?